-Omnia Khamis is the Student Retention and Engagement Specialist in the Office for Student Success.
-She started working in OSS in the summer of 2014, two months after she graduated from Pace.
-Omnia leads programs such as the Women's Empowerment Network and Setters Study Nights.
+Linnette Veloso is the Student Retention and Engagement Specialist in the Office for Student Success.
+Linnette leads programs such as the Latino/a/x Empowerment Series and the Leadership Engagement Action Program, (L.E.A.P.).
 She also provides one-on-on advising to students who are not sure of where to go and whom to talk to regarding different issues and concerns.

 Jen Crespo, Program Coordinator

 Jen Crespo is the Program Coordinator in the Office for Student Success, where she works on projects such as Commencement, the Student-Faculty Undergraduate Research Program, and much more.
 She also serves as the staff adviser to Spoon University, a student organization focused on being an everyday food resource for our generation.
 Jen started working in OSS in the Spring of 2016, but she has been a long time face of Pace.
 She has been with Pace since 2002, when she started her undergraduate career.
 Since then, Jen has worked in various departments, both on the Westchester and New York City Campues, including Special Events, Residential Life, and Student Development & Campus Activities.

 Jen has always had a passion for higher education and loves supporting students in any way she can.
 Jen is also a double Pace Alum, who earned her B.A. in Applied Psychology and French and her M.S. in Mental Health Counseling.